 12. What are Some Challenging Conditions that Maintenance Workers Have to Put Up With at Work?

-Here, the interviewer seeks to understand whether you are familiar with challenging conditions that maintenance workers have to put up with at work.
+Here, the interviewer seeks to understand whether you are familiar with the challenging conditions that maintenance workers have to put up with at work.

 Tip #2: Be precise and direct with your answer